To be self employed or a freelancer – what’s the difference?

 There are lots of freelancers out there who earn more money than me.
 My friend Sarah is a data analyst who is currently contracting for a very well funded AI start up.
 She’s working 5 days a week at 1.5k per day – a pretty healthy freelance gig.

 And there are lots of people running their own companies.
-Often quite big companies, who don’t make any profit at all and might even be making a loss.
+Often quite big companies, which don’t make any profit at all and might even be making a loss.
 Some of the freelancers are probably more financially secure than these folks; my data analyst friend Sarah certainly is, as she’s saving most of her money.
-If she loses a gig, she can just pick up another one.
+If she loses this gig, she can just pick up another one.

 It’s about what you’re building